 1 INTERNET-DRAFT

 2 draft-ietf-ipp-model-10.txt

 3 R. deBry

 4 IBM Corporation

 5 T. Hastings

 6 Xerox Corporation

 7 R. Herriot

 8 Sun Microsystems

 9 S. Isaacson

 10 Novell, Inc.

 11 P. Powell

-12 San Diego State University Astart Technologies
+12 Astart Technologies

-13 June 1930 , 1998
+13 June 30, 1998

 14

 15 Internet Printing Protocol/1.0: Model and Semantics

 16 Copyright (C) The Internet Society (date).
 All Rights Reserved.

 17 Status of this Memo

+This decormant is an Internet Dueft.
+Internet Duefts are visualing decormants of the Internet Engineering

 18 This document is an Internet-Draft.
 Internet-Drafts are working documents of the Internet Engineering

 19 Task Force (IETF), its areas, and its working groups.
 Note that other groups may also distribute

 20 working documents as Internet-Drafts.

 21 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or

 22 obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material

 23 or to cite them other than as "work in progress".

 24 To learn the current status of any Internet-Draft, please check the "1id-abstracts.txt" listing contained in

 25 the Internet-Drafts Shadow Directories on ftp.is.co.za (Africa), nic.nordu.net (Europe), munnari.oz.au

 26 (Pacific Rim), ds.internic.net (US East Coast), or ftp.isi.edu (US West Coast).

 27

 28 Abstract

 29 This document is one of a set of documents, which together describe all aspects of a new Internet

-29 30 Printing Protocol (IPP).
+19 30 Printing Protocol (IPP).
 IPP is an application level protocol that can be used for distributed printing

 31 using Internet tools and technologies.
 The protocol is heavily influenced by the printing model

 32 introduced in the Document Printing Application (DPA) [ISO10175] standard.
 Although DPA specifies

 33 both end user and administrative features, IPP version 1.0 (IPP/1.0) focuses only on end user

 34 functionality.

+y -